TamarLabs/ReDe/README.md

 ### 1. Dehydration module source code

-Build it, read it, love it, extend it.
-PRs are welcome!
+[module.c](module.c) - Build it, read it, love it, extend it (PRs are welcome)!

 ### 2. usage example files and load tests

 In this repository there are two python files that exemplify the usage of the module:
-* helloworld.py - very simple usage example of all the functions exposed by the module
+* [helloworld.py](helloworld.py) - very simple usage example of all the functions exposed by the module
-* test.py - run internal as well as external functional tests, load test and print it all to stdout.
+* [test.py](test.py) - run internal as well as external functional tests, load test and print it all to stdout.

 ### 3. LibRMUtil